MicrosoftDX/nether/documentation/api/identity/user-logins.md

 Response contains a `Location` header with the URL for the newly created login.
 Issuing a `DELETE` against the header value will remove the login.

-### Response: 404 NotFound
-The user does not exist

 ## Remove a login